WinVector/Examples/LogisticOmit/margin_recovery.md

 ## The Problem

 Now let’s get to our issue.
-Suppose we have two experimenters, each of which only observing one of the explanatory variables.
+Suppose we have two experimenters, each of which only observes one of the explanatory variables.
 As we saw in [Omitted Variable Effects in Logistic Regression](https://win-vector.com/2023/08/18/omitted-variable-effects-in-logistic-regression/) each of these experimenters will in fact estimate coefficients that are